yegor256/blog/_posts/2017/jul/2017-07-11-how-to-redesign-equals.md

 This is what I'm offering.
 Any comparison, no matter what types we are talking about, is about comparing two digital values.
-Either we compare a weight with a weight, text with text, or a user with a user&mdash;our CPUs can only compare numbers.
+Either we compare a weight with a weight, text with text, or a user with a user---our CPUs can only compare numbers.
 Thus, we introduce a new interface `Digitizable`: